Support young people to move towards independence and manage their lives

 • 💡When documenting risk management work, show how you balanced duty of care with promoting independence and capacity to take calculated risks.

-• 💡Use specific examples from your placement or work experience to illustrate your answers.
-For instance, when discussing attachment, describe how you observed a key person supporting a child's transition.
-This shows real-world application.
+• 💡Use specific examples from your placement or work experience to illustrate your understanding of theories and frameworks.
+For instance, when discussing the EYFS, describe a real activity you planned and how it met a specific learning goal.

 Common Mistakes